sqlxpert/lights-off-aws/README.md

 For people who forget to turn the lights off,

-* **Cut AWS costs up to ⅔ in your sleep**, by tagging EC2 instances and RDS databases with `cron`-style stop/start schedules &mdash; perfect for development and test systems that sit idle overnight and on weekends.
+* **Cut AWS costs up to ⅔** by tagging EC2 instances and RDS databases with cron-style stop/start schedules &mdash; perfect for development and test systems that sit idle overnight and on weekends.

 * Tag EC2 instances, EBS volumes, and RDS databases to schedule backups.